314, 316 & 322 Main Road, Glenorchy (formerly known as the Golden Years Club, Croquet Club and Bowls Club)

 Following initial consultation with surrounding property owners in August 2025, Council decided at its meeting on the 29 September 2025 to notify the public of Council’s intention to dispose of this property.

-The proposed investigation will involve the potential disposal of 314 Main Road, Glenorchy via a proposed exclusive dealing with the Salvation Army for a property swap/sale for their property at 1/370 Main Road, Glenorchy.
+At its meeting on the 27th January 2026 Council decided to proceed with the disposal by way of exclusive dealing to The Salvation Army for 314 and 316 Main Road, Glenorchy and by way of exclusive dealing to Community Transport Services Tasmania (CTST) for 322 Main Road Glenorchy.
+This disposal is conditional on a successful property sale/swap of The Salvation Army's building 1/370 Main Road, Glenorchy.
 This property includes the Salvation Army building that directly adjoins the Council forecourt which Council has identified as an ideal location to develop into a Youth Hub, and for the office space upstairs that is connected to the Council Chambers via the airbridge.

 This proposal would secure the Salvation Army premises that has direct access onto the Council forecourt, for Council to develop and operate a Youth Hub.